Shim So-young

-Shim So-young is a South Korean actress.
+Shim So-young (hangul: 심소영) is a South Korean actress.
 She is known for her roles in dramas such as Alchemy of Souls, Green Mothers' Club, Behind Every Star, Taxi Driver and Pandora: Beneath the Paradise.
 She also appeared in films including Illang: The Wolf Brigade, The Battle: Roar to Victory, Dark Figure of Crime and The Day I Died: Unclosed Case.